What Is Mandatory Access Control (MAC) in Cybersecurity?

 If you're considering MAC adoption or aiming to strengthen your existing access control strategy, Tech Prescient can help you design and implement a solution that's both secure and scalable.

-Mandatory Access Control (MAC) is a system-enforced security model where access permissions are defined by a central authority based on predefined rules and security labels.
-It ensures users can only access data they’re cleared for, without exceptions.
+Mandatory Access Control (MAC) is a system-enforced security model where access permissions are centrally defined using security labels and clearance levels, ensuring users can only access data they are authorized for.

 Unlike Discretionary Access Control (DAC), where users can set permissions on their own resources, MAC is strictly controlled by administrators and cannot be overridden by users.
 This makes MAC much more rigid and secure.